Gush Etzion

-The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli and US governments dispute this.
+The international community considers Israeli settlements in the West Bank illegal under international law, but Israel disagrees.

 History

 The four core original settlements of Gush Etzion were Kfar Etzion (founded in 1943), Massu'ot Yitzhak (1945), Ein Tzurim (1946) and Revadim (1947); the land area of all four were located within the village boundaries of Khirbet Beit Zakariyyah.
 From November 29, 1947, Kfar Etzion was under siege and cut off from Jerusalem.
 On May 13, 1948, when the village surrendered, 127 Jewish inhabitants were massacred by local village irregulars, with the possible involvement of the Arab Legion.
 The other villages surrendered the next day.
 The inhabitants were taken prisoner and the homes were plundered and burned.

 The establishment, defense and fall of Gush Etzion have been described as "one of the major episodes of the State of Israel-in-the-making", playing a significant role in Israeli collective memory.
 The motivation for resettling the region is not so much ideological, political or security-related as symbolic, linked in the Israeli psyche to the massive loss of life (1% of its total population) in the 1947–1949 Palestine war.